ParkinsonLab/Architect/README.md

 ## d.
 Downloading CPLEX (required if performing model reconstruction)

-Whether you are using Docker or not, you will need a CPLEX license to perform metabolic model reconstruction.
-Free academic licenses can be obtained on the IBM website.
-Here are some instructions for getting started:
+Whether you are using Docker or not, you will need the CPLEX solver to perform metabolic model reconstruction.
+For academic users, the solver can be obtained for free on the IBM website; commercial users may need other options to get the solver.
+Here are some instructions for getting started, customized for academic users:

 1. First make sure you have registered for an IBMId and password on the [IBM website](https://login.ibm.com/).
 2. Once you have logged in, go to https://www.ibm.com/academic/topic/data-science